Freezing and working with Spent Grain

 -

 Use the brewery’s website contact form.
 This typically reaches the marketing team, who know about Grainbakers and understand the request for fresh, just-mashed-out spent grain.
+Tell them you took a Grainbakers Breadmaking Class and you want 5 pounds of spent grain for baking.

 -

 Easiest option?
 Come to any of my classes!
 You’re always welcome to stop by, grab a fresh bag, and say hi.
+Just keep an eye on my ticket schedule to figure out where to pop by.

 Shelf-Stable Backup